Huracanes Izcalli F.C.

-The Huracanes Izcalli Fútbol Club is a Mexican football club based in Cuautitlán Izcalli.
+The Huracanes Izcalli Fútbol Club is a Mexican football club based in Milpa Alta.
 The club was founded in 2021, and currently plays in the Serie B of Liga Premier.

 History

 The team was founded in May 2021 and was entered into the Liga Premier – Serie B on July 30, 2021.
 On September 18 the team played its first official match, in this game it was defeated by Ciervos F.C. with a score of 1-0.

+The team managed to qualify for the final phase for the first time in Clausura 2022, being eliminated in the Semifinals by Alebrijes de Oaxaca Premier.
+In Clausura 2023 the team qualified for the league again, although they were eliminated in the reclassification by Pioneros de Cancún.

 Stadium

-The Estadio Hugo Sánchez Márquez is a multi-use stadium located in Cuautitlán Izcalli, State of Mexico, Mexico.
-It is currently used mostly for football matches and is the home stadium for Huracanes Izcalli and Lobos Huerta of Liga Premier FMF Serie B and Club Leon of Liga TDP.
-The stadium has a capacity of 3,500 people.
+Estadio Momoxco is a stadium in San Pedro Actopan, Milpa Alta, Mexico City, Mexico.
+It is primarily used for soccer.
+It holds 3,500 peoples.